BestTeam1912/Documents/ProjectTwoRequirementsFinalKinda.md

 __John Paul__: Users Module

 ## Description
-Word Bank is a full stack web forum similar to reddit that gamifies the act of communication with other people.
+Relpy is a full stack web forum similar to reddit that gamifies the act of communication with other people.
 A user can message to other users within a set of communities, except that each character they use in their messages is withdrew from their character bank within a thread.
 Each community will have threads.
 Users’ character bank are unique to each thread.
 A users’ character bank refills every time they are responded to.
 There is a max number of threads within a community.
 Any user will be able to create a thread as they wish but the oldest thread will be deleted as a result when exceeding the max number of threads.

 ## Purpose
 Testing an interesting idea for a forum site that will allow users to experience a community that requires constant good communication.